scrapy/scrapy/docs/intro/overview.rst

   well-defined API (middlewares, :ref:`extensions <topics-extensions>`, and :ref:`pipelines <topics-item-pipeline>`).

-* Wide range of built-in extensions and middlewares for handling:
+* A wide range of built-in extensions and middlewares for handling:

   - cookies and session handling
-  - HTTP features like compression, authentication, caching
+  - HTTP features like compression, authentication and caching
   - user-agent spoofing
   - robots.txt
   - crawl depth restriction